jameskartika/nameSorter/README.md

 Program will output a txt file in the GlobalX directory called sorted-names-list.txt

 # Run Instructions
-To run, be on the current directory, then do
+To run, be on the GlobalX directory, then do
 ```
 dotnet run --project name-sorter ./[FILENAME]
 ```